OM-MediaWorks/flatty/README.md

-# Flat File Triple Store
+# Flatty, a flat file triple store

-Flat File Triple Store is a wrapper around the N3 store.
+Flatty is a wrapper around the N3 store.

-It provides the folloing features:
+It provides the following features:

 - File sync: edit turtle on disk and see that reflected in the in-memory store
 - Middleware functionality: You can change the query and / or the outcome
 - Provides __query()__ method from Comunica with some TypeScript typings
 - WebSockets PubSub: Subscribe to query events

-Future:

-- Fast boot with a serialized N3 store instead of indexing when starting
+- Boot with a serialized N3 store instead of indexing when starting

-  - Implemented but needs tests if it is really a faster boot
+TODO:

+- Test performance of SerializedN3Store
+- Sync back Sparql updates to disk